cccbauer/MURFI-user-manual/murfi-setup.md

 We recomend a laptop that has characteristics simmilar to this [system76](https://system76.com/laptops/gazelle#specs)

+Or check out this specs to get something symilar

 # Prepare laptop with Ubuntu to run MURFI

 Install Ubuntu preferably on a laptop exclusive for delivering rt-fMRI-nf.